qBraid/qbraid-algorithms/docs/index.rst

 Overview
 ---------

-Python package for building, simulating, and benchmarking hybrid quantum-classical algorithms.
+Python package for utilizing, implementing, and building quantum algorithms in OpenQASM 3.

 Installation